bkw777/WP-2_IC-Card/README.md

 ### Reading/Writing the RAM card

 Set all 4 jumpers on the programming adapter to RAM.
+(This makes the pinout of the DIP pins match a standard SRAM chip.)

-Examples using a TL-866 programmer (628128 is the generic part number compatible with the SRAM on the card):
+Examples using a TL-866 programmer:
+This tells the programmer to assume the chip is a "DS1245AB(RW)", which is just a device that the programmer software happens to support, which also happens to function the same way as the card.
+It's a 5 volt, parallel, 128Kx8 SRAM, with a battery, which is all the same as the card when it's in the programming adapter and the jumpers are all set to RAM.
-`minipro --skip_id --device 628128 --read ram.bin`
+`minipro --device "DS1245AB(RW)" --read ram.bin`
-`minipro --skip_id --device 628128 --write ram.bin`
+`minipro --device "DS1245AB(RW)" --write ram.bin`

 ----